 Copyright material.
 If an illustration is not your own, you need to get the copyright owner's permission for reproduction.
 In the U.S., anything published before 1923 is okay to copy.
 If you are thinking of "borrowing" a graphic from a website, get the owner's permission.
-(Though website graphics may not be of high enough resolution for printing.)
+(But be forewarned that website graphics will probably not be of high enough resolution for printing-see below.)

 Color.
-The original color illustrations in your PDF paper will appear online and in other electronic copies of your paper, but the Bridges Proceedings are currently printed using a gray-scale rendering of the final

-PDF file you submit.
+The original color illustrations in your PDF paper will appear on the CD-ROM containing the electronic, computer-readable version of Proceedings.
+But the Bridges Proceedings are currently printed using a gray-scale rendering of the final PDF file you submit.
 If your paper contains color illustrations, it is very important that you preview them by printing your paper out on a non-color printer.
 Sometimes color illustrations can lose too much information, look muddy, or lose contrast when translated to gray-scale.
 Shades of blue, green and brown generally become indistinguishable in grayscale.
-In drawings do not use color for emphasis, use line thickness or grayness instead.
+Also, in drawings or text, do not use color for emphasis.
+In drawings, use line thickness or grayness; in text, use italics but not boldface (boldface is reserved for titles, headings, and sub-headings).